ulflulfl/homeautomation/Sensirion_SCD41.md

 ### Power Supply & Consumption

-The SCD41 takes up to 205 mA (peak) and can be powered by the 3.3V from the D1 mini (or similiar) boards.
+The SCD41 takes up to 205 mA (peak) and can be powered by the 3.3V from the D1 mini (or similar) boards.
 Using 5V would also be possible.

 --------